You can request photos from patients in our EMIS & SystmOne integrated product, Chain - see here for more details on how to do this!

 This is not routinely possible.
 However, as with other record systems, we are required to be able to access patient data in exceptional circumstances to fulfil our legal obligations as a data processor, such as assisting the data controller in providing subject access and allowing data subjects to exercise all their other rights under the GDPR.
 If such access is required, only designated AccuRx staff can access the data we store on the London Microsoft Azure Data Centre servers.
 Extensive controls are in place, a full audit trail is kept, and no staff member would view any photos as part

 Can I delete photos from AccuRx?

-We follow NHS Digital IG requirements, which require us to keep a photo for audit trail purposes, even if you have deleted the file.
-We can only physically (i.e. permanently and completely) delete a photo from the audit trail that we hold in response to court orders or other legislative circumstances.
-Physical deletion of any communication using AccuRx (including photos) can only be carried out in response to a specifically authenticated and validated request from an organisation’s Caldicott Guardian or Privacy Officer, co-signed by a senior clinical representative.
+We follow NHS Digital IG requirements, which require us to keep a photo for audit trail purposes, even if you have deleted the file in our platform.
+We can only physically (i.e. permanently and completely) delete a photo from the audit trail that we hold in response to 1) relevant court orders or other legislative circumstances or 2) receiving a valid physical deletion request.

 Is accuRx NHS approved?